tpaschalis/tpaschalis.github.io/_posts/2021-03-13-relnote-yes.markdown

 ```

-Of course, this is not a tool that will automatically generate something you can publish, but it's a good start
+Of course, this is not a tool that will automatically generate something you can publish, but it's a pretty good start!

 ## Parting words
 That's all for today!
 I hope that my change will find its way on the Go 1.17 release notes; if not I learned something new!